 Image credit: Bloomicon/Shutterstock

 If you live in a densely populated area, you're likely tired of your iPhone's attempts to join Wi-Fi networks every time it smells the faintest scent of connectivity.
-A new Auto Join Disabled feature, though, which stops your phone from automatically hopping onto networks with lesser signal quality, discovered by an iOS 11 beta user Ryan Jones, should put an end to that.
+A new Auto Join setting, which stops your phone from automatically hopping onto networks with lesser signal quality, should put a stop to that.

 As the owner of a Plus-sized iPhone, I'm typically typing with both thumbs, which isn't convenient.
 The new one-handed typing keyboard in iOS 11 can be found by holding down on the emoji key and selecting it from the menu.